Charptr0/Dictionary-Discord-Bot/readme.md

 ## Features
 **For official English words**: <img src="https://i.imgur.com/1bD29dw.png" width="250px" align="right"></img>

-- If the connection is successful, the bot will display:
+- If the connection was successful, the bot will display:
   - The Name of the Word
   - Top Three Definitions
   - Part of Speech